 - 10+ Years in Business, 85+ patent drafters team consisting industry experts from various technology areas.

-- Expert team of multiple Patent Attorneys/ counsels to keep up-to-date on industry best practices.
+- Our team of Experts support the Patent Attorneys to keep up-to-date on industry best practices.

 - Support litigators in patent infringement, so clearly understands the value of well drafted claims and claim constructions.